bbrownekianda/docs/platform/process.md

    ![Process created](images/firstprocess_resized.png)

-   Information related to your processes, is found in this panel, for example who created the process, and when, the version of the process and a description.
+   Information related to your processes, is found in this panel, for example who created the process, and when, the version of the process and a description if it exists.

 2. The first version of a process is **0.1** and will increment to 0.2 and so on, each time a process is updated.
 Once the process is **published** the version changes to **1.0** and increments with each publication.
 This makes it is easy to keep track of who made changes and when, and to restore an older version if needed.
 You can also search for processes by typing your keywords into the search bar.